huggingface/huggingface.js/inference-2.0.md

 ## Support for Inference Endpoints

-[Inference endpoints](https://huggingface.co/docs/inference-endpoints/index) are the next step for using Inference API in production.
+[Inference endpoints](https://huggingface.co/docs/inference-endpoints/index) are the next step for using Inference API for a specific model in production.

 The different tiers for inference are: